 We all need processes to help our teams stay organized and moving work forward.
 But, these processes are tediously manual.
-We've all had the experience of work disappearing into the black hole of Slack DMs.
+We've all had the experience of work disappearing into the black hole of Slack DMs or crowded team channels.

-But, what if we had a way to structure our processes into forms that people fill out, that automatically route their request or tasks to the right people to follow up?
+But, what if we had a way to structure our processes into forms that people fill out in Slack, that automatically route their request to the right people to follow up?
 That's where Slack workflows can help.

 What is workflow automation?

-Lots of things could go wrong with doing this process manually.
+Lots of things could go wrong with doing a process manually.
+Take the hiring workflow from the previous section, for example.
 Managers may hire infrequently and have to inquire about what the right process is.
 They may not include all the relevant details when they submit the request to hire.
 The department head might forget to check with finance to see if there's enough budget.
 Or, the request could be buried in a busy channel of Slack messages.
 In our increasingly remote workforce, time differences can easily lead to requests getting missed in busy Slack channels.

 These problems could be avoided if we structured our workflows into an app to make sure things happen in the right order, in the right way.
 For instance, we could have a form gather the information we need from the hiring manager so we never have to go back and ask for more information.
 That saves a ton of time and frustration.
 Further, we could have the app know to route the request to the three different approvers and give them buttons to sign off on the hire.
 Then, once things are approved and the offer is accepted, our workflow could assign tasks to someone to buy the new hire a laptop or setup orientation meetings.
 Finally, all of this activity could be then logged in a spreadsheet for auditability, or the offer details sent to an HR app to update the employee's attributes there.